Sasol Wax Expansion Project, Sasolburg, South Africa

-Named as the Fischer-Tropsch wax expansion project (FTWEP), the project is part of the company's plans to double the hard waxes capacity at the site and significantly increase the production of medium waxes and liquid paraffins.
+Named the Fischer-Tropsch wax expansion project (FTWEP), it is part of the company's plans to double its hard waxes capacity at the site and significantly increase production of medium waxes and liquid paraffins.

 In South Africa, the medium waxes are used for candles, while paraffin waxes are used in various chemical applications such as polymers, bitumen modifiers, hot melt adhesives and printing inks.

 They are also used in the construction, packaging, paper, personal care and tyre industries.
 The wax market is projected to grow significantly in future and the expansion will meet the demand.

 Background of the Sasolburg hard wax production facility

 Sasol Wax is a subsidiary of Sasol, one of the leading chemicals and synthetic liquid fuels producers in the country.
 It has production facilities for petroleum derived and synthetic waxes in Europe, South Africa and North America.